CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 foreach <new macroname> of varlist <list of variables>
 ```

-The loop will create a [macro](#macros) that you name (in the example above, it was named "race"), and repeatedly set it to each subsequent entry in
+The loop will create a [macro][macros] that you name (in the example above, it was named "race"), and repeatedly set it to each subsequent entry in
 the list of variables.
 So in the code above, first "race" is set to "total", then the two `gen` commands are run.
 Next, "race" is set to "white", then
 the two commands are run.
 Etc.

-Within each of the `gen` commands, we use the backtick-quote notation just like with [macros](#macros).
+Within each of the `gen` commands, we use the backtick-quote notation just like with [macros][macros].

 Finally, we end the `foreach` line with an open curly brace, `{`, and the line after the last command within the loop has the matching close curly
 brace, `}`.